Menu

 Come and Try / Driver Training

-Our 2024 Driver Training and Come and Try days are proudly sponsored by Kaos Custom Bikes.
+Driver Training and Come and Try days proudly sponsored by Kaos Custom Bikes.

 We provide training for all drivers, the younger ones in particular, in the safe use of a motor vehicle at all times, whether on the road or on the track.
 This is as much about skills as it is about attitude and awareness behind the wheel.
 Our Driver Training program also addresses the skills required to participate in motorkhanas and sprint days on racing circuits, all the way through to competitive racing.